 There are lots of "will writers" who offer wills at very low prices but how can you be sure they are getting the Law right?
 Why trust your family's inheritance to someone who isn't legally qualified and isn't insured if something goes wrong?

-Our charges for straightforward cases are £250 plus VAT for a single will and £375 plus VAT for wills between couples.
-For complicated estates (including those for which you need separate tax advice from accountants), we will quote a fee depending on the amount of work likely to be necessary so you won’t get any nasty surprises at the end.
+Our charges for straightforward cases are £400 plus VAT for a single will and £650 plus VAT for wills between couples where you are leaving gifts to a small number of beneficiaries.
+For more complicated requirements (including the setting up of trusts), we will quote a fee depending on the amount of work likely to be necessary so you won’t get any nasty surprises at the end.